evahteri/Path-Finder/documentation/implementation.md

 First a graph is initialized.
 There are nodes and their children are the neighbours.
 This is done with two for -loops.
 The heuristic is counted.
 This algorithm uses a "manhattan distance" as a heuristic.
 It is counted from the difference between the start and end node's x and y coordinates.

 A while loop is entered which will last until we have found the shortest path.
 The loop will call _search -function that uses recursion to find shortest distances.
 With each function call the threshold is updated.
-The _search -function will return only the new cost to reach that node if it is larger than the treshold, so it will not explore any more of it's neighbours, so time is saved.
+The _search -function will return only the new cost to reach that node if it is larger than the threshold, so it will not explore any more of it's neighbours, so time is saved.
 Each time the f value is less than treshold, we will explore the node's neighbours and update the cost to reach that node.

 ### Heap